proxmox/proxmox-backup/docs/maintenance.rst

 only covers backups within its time period.
 The next option does not take care of already covered backups.
 It will only consider older backups.

-Unfinished and incomplete backups will be removed by the prune command, unless they are newer than the last successful backup.
+Old unfinished or incomplete backups will be removed by the prune command, unless they are newer than the last successful backup.
 In this case, the last failed backup is retained.

 Prune Simulator
 ^^^^^^^^^^^^^^^